Flutterwave/Node-v3/documentation/virtualCard.md

 ## Get virtual card transactions

-This describes how to fetch transactions by date range on a single card
+This section describes how to fetch transactions by date range on a single card.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');